tiarno/reachtim/content/articles/statrep_univ.md

     \def\SRmacropath{/folders/myshortcuts/mydocs/statrep_macros.sas}
     \begin{document}

-This document preamble performs the following functions:
+This document preamble performs the following:

 1. Specifies that the document use the `article` class.
 2. Loads the `geometry` package and specifies 1 inch margins on all sides.
 3. Loads the `statrep` package and specifies that outputs can include color.
 4. Defines the `\SRrootdir` path (the path to the working directory) as the shared folder you created in the previous steps.
 5. Defines the `\SRmacropath` that contains the full path and file name of the `statrep_macros.sas` file that is part of the **StatRep** package.
-This example shows that it is in the same directory as the LaTeX file, but you can put the macros anywhere you like, as long as SAS can find the file (that is, the macros are in a shared folder)
+This example shows that it is in the same directory as the LaTeX file, but you can put the macros anywhere you like, as long as SAS can find the file (that is, as long as the macros are in a shared folder)

 With this preamble, you can start writing your content; when **StatRep** automatically generates the SAS program to create your output, the paths you have defined here are used so SAS can find the macros it needs and so it can write the requested outputs to your working directory.